cjbt/YDKJS-javascript/README.md

 Notes as I read through You @getify's book 'You Don't Know Js'

 link: https://github.com/getify/You-Dont-Know-JS
-GitHub
-getify/You-Dont-Know-JS
-You-Dont-Know-JS - A book series on JavaScript. @YDKJS on twitter.
+ A book series on JavaScript. @YDKJS on twitter.
 ￼
+---

 Going about it in this order:
 1.  ["Up & Going"](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20&%20going/README.md#you-dont-know-js-up--going)